 The remainder of classes focuses on data justice regarding specific challenges, projects, and an appraisal of the prospects for data justice in smart-city life.
 We begin with a discussion of 'data activism' - how 'data citizens' can challenge the status quo productively by proactively making use of the digital infrastructure to serve their needs.
-Individual topics include constructing agency in the smart city; citizen sensing; paternalistic approaches to 'smart citizens;' civic hacking; and counter mapping.
+Individual topics include constructing agency in the smart city; citizen sensing; civic hacking; and counter mapping.

-Theme: Citizenship for a Just and Diverse World expected learning outcomes related course content Successful students are able to 1.1 engage in critical and logical thinking about the topic or idea of the theme prepare critical commentary and raise question(s) about reading material and post in the Discussion forum on Carmen in advance of the class in which reading is due 1.2 engage in advanced, in -depth, scholarly exploration of the topic or idea of the theme propose and develop a research project of their choice resulting in a final paper that makes use of knowledges learned in the course Successful students are able to 2.1 identify, describe, and synthesize approaches or experiences as they apply to the theme work collaboratively with peers to orally present a case study of a smart city of their choice to the class that applies knowledges learned in the course and critically evaluates the smart-city projects in that city 2.2 demonstrate a developing sense of self as a learner through reflection, self-assessment, and creative work, building on prior experiences to respond to new and challenging contexts reflect on their changing views of urban lived experience in Carmen posts on reading in the Discussion forum Successful students are able to 3.1 describe and analyze a range of perspectives on what constitutes citizenship and how it differs across political, cultural, national, global, and/or historical communities In this course, students will read, reflect on, discuss cutting- edge research throughout the semester, and write a short essay on the various ways in which technological advance in the digital era is deployed to construct citizenship and the social and ethical implications 3.2 identify, reflect on, and apply the knowledge, skills and dispositions required for intercultural competence as a global citizen write a short essay using references from course material that identifies and explains different constructions of citizenship through smart-city technologies write a short essay as if you are heading an international consortium on 'the right to the smart city.'
-Your tasks are to: identify salient challenges to constructing active and engaged citizenship in smart cities around expected learning outcomes Successful students are able to 1.1 engage in critical and logical thinking about the topic or idea of the theme 1.2 engage in advanced, in -depth, scholarly exploration of the topic or idea of the theme Successful students are able to 2.1 identify, describe, and synthesize approaches or experiences as they apply to the theme 2.2 demonstrate a developing sense of self as a learner through reflection, self-assessment, and creative work, building on prior experiences to respond to new and challenging contexts Successful students are able to 3.1 describe and analyze a range of perspectives on what constitutes citizenship and how it differs across political, cultural, national, global, and/or historical communities 3.2 identify, reflect on, and apply the knowledge, skills and dispositions required for intercultural competence as a
+Theme: Citizenship for a Just and Diverse World goals expected learning outcomes related course content GOAL 1: ADVANCED LEVEL Successful students will analyze an important topic or idea at a more advanced and in-depth level than in the Foundations component Successful students are able to 1.1 engage in critical and logical thinking about the topic or idea of the theme prepare critical commentary and raise question(s) about reading material and post in the Discussion forum on Carmen in advance of the class in which reading is due 1.2 engage in advanced, in -depth, scholarly exploration of the topic or idea of the theme propose and develop a research project of their choice resulting in a final paper that makes use of knowledges learned in the course GOAL 2: INTEGRATION Successful students will Integrate approaches to the theme by making connections to out-of- classroom experiences with academic knowledge or across disciplines and/or to work they have done in previous classes ad Successful students are able to 2.1 identify, describe, and synthesize approaches or experiences as they apply to the theme work collaboratively with peers to orally present a case study of a smart city of their choice to the class that applies knowledges learned in the course and critically evaluates the smart-city projects in that city that they anticipate doing in future 2.2 demonstrate a developing sense of self as a learner through reflection, self-assessment, and creative work, building on prior experiences to respond to new and challenging contexts reflect on their changing views of urban lived experience in Carmen posts on reading in the Discussion forum GOAL 3: CITIZENSHIP Successful students will explore and analyze a range of perspectives on local, national, or global citizenship, and apply the knowledge, skills, and dispositions that constitute citizenship Successful students are able to 3.1 describe and analyze a range of perspectives on what constitutes citizenship and how it differs across political, cultural, national, global, and/or historical communities In this course, students will read, reflect on, discuss cutting- edge research throughout the semester, and write a short essay on the various ways in which technological advance in the digital era is deployed to construct citizenship and the social and ethical implications write a short essay using references from course material that identifies and explains different constructions of citizenship through smart-city 3.2 identify, reflect on, and apply the knowledge, skills and dispositions required for intercultural competence as a global citizen technologies write a short essay that identifies salient challenges to constructing active and engaged citizenship in smart cities around the world referencing course material; accordingly, identify and reflect on the techno-economic, social, and political knowledges and skills that